tsenhungwu/ML-Statistic-Summary/README.md

 # ML + DL + Statistic + Random Number Generators

 Here is the summary of what I have learned so far by myself.
+I recorded all the techniques, concepts, and knowledge as jupyter notebook files (Python programming languages).

 Four main topics covered (will be covered in this repository) are Machine-Learning, eep-Learning, Statistic, and Random Number Generators.